SYNOPSIS

 For example, to contact port 80 on the localhost either of the following URIs

-A URI may be restricted to IPv6 using the scheme tcp6://
+A URI may be restricted to IPv6 using the scheme tcp6://, and may

 Specifying tcp6:// may not prevent IPv4 hosts from being used with